-These installation options require an understanding of the following items.
+This installation option require an understanding of the following items:

-- Basic terminal usage.
+- · Basic terminal usage.
 If you are using a Mac computer, see Introduction to the Mac OS X Command Line. - Diagnosing and fixing failures may involve many different technologies and skills.
-It will help to know these things. - The basics of how Python web applications are built, installed, and deployed. - How to manage a Linux system, including supervisor. - The basics of configuration management and automation.
-We use Ansible to automate the installation process.
+It will help to know: - The basics of how Python web applications are built, installed, and deployed. - How to manage a Linux system, including supervisor. - The basics of configuration management and automation.
+This installation method uses Ansible to automate the process.